-Conducting Congregational Meetings in Bylaws
+Conducting Congregational Meetings in Bylaws (In-Person and Virtual)

 How meetings are conducted--quorum, voting percentages, and model of group deliberation--reflects your theology, expectations of membership, and commitment to welcome and inclusion.